 Later on, I get to meet Dr Salim Naik, a senior consultant in the surgical gastroenterology department of Batra Hospital and Medical Research Centre, in South Delhi.
 Three years ago, he was a senior resident and part of three trials at the Bhopal Memorial Hospital and Research Centre, where he completed a Diplomate of National Board course in Gastro-Intestinal Surgery.
 “The trials were seen as a major source of income for the hospital,” says the 38-year-old Kashmir-born, Delhi-educated, doctor, whose doctor wife Swati was also with him at BMHRC during that time.
 Depending on the trial, the hospital earning per recruited patient could go to as high as Rs 300,000 (for a critical care trial).
 The money, he says, was shared between the hospital and principal investigators.

 I ask him if the rules were followed regarding trials and he says: “Well if you see it on paper, all the procedures were followed as per the law.”

-I then shoot him a more direct question: “Did the principal investigators ensure that a proper informed consent was taken from the patients.”
-And to this he quickly replies: “That you go and ask the subjects.”
+When asked if the principal investigators ensured that a proper informed consent was taken from the patients, he says: “That you go and ask the subjects.”

 Were you under pressure from your seniors to select patients for trials even if they did not meet the standards in the evaluation, given that it meant big money, I ask him, to which he replies: “I would not like to comment on that.
 It would not be ethical to give out the internal details of my previous workplace, now that I don’t work there anymore.”